vlab22/unityevent-reordering/README.md

 # unityevent-reordering

-A simple editor extension to enable unityevent reordering (draggable) feature
+A simple editor extension to enable unityevent reordering (draggable) feature.
+I don't know why it is not a default setting.

 Just put the code inside an Editor folder